microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

 6) By implementing a maintenance window strategy, organizations can minimize the impact of database migrations on end users and ensure the availability of the system during the migration process.

-It's also important to note that some migrations such as those of a very large databases or those that require a lot of data transformation may require more than one maintenance window.
+It's also important to note that some migrations such as those of very large databases or those that require a lot of data transformation may require more than one maintenance window.
 In such scenarios it is important to plan and test the migration in chunks, allowing for a more gradual and controlled migration process.